VGLoic/aws-exploration/README.md

 - for each container,
   - which Docker image I want to use,
   - container port mapping,
-  - env variables.
+  - env variables,
+- etc...

 So as I understand, I'll create this task definition once.
 It will describe how I plan to run my app.
 Once I have this, I'll be able to use this `Task Definition` in order to consistenly deploy my app.

 On the documentation page, I also see that I will be able to run my `Task Definition` either as a `Task`, either as a `Service`.
 As I understand, a `Task` is a oneshot thing, e.g. `Run three tasks based on my task definition please`.
-A `Service` will run the task definition but also maintain the desired number of tasks in the ECS cluster in case a task fails or finishes, e.g. `I permanently want three tasks based on my task definition please`.
+A `Service` will run the task definition but also maintain the desired number of tasks in the ECS cluster in case a task fails or finishes, e.g. `I permanently want three tasks running based on my task definition please`.

 Okay good, it clarifies a few things.
 I'll go create my `Task Definition` then.